Aaron-Ochieng/go-geolocalization/README.md

 2. **Locations**: Lists the last and/or upcoming concert locations.
 3. **Dates**: Provides the last and/or upcoming concert dates.
 4. **Relation**: Links the artists, dates, and locations.

+## Search Implementation

+The search input handled here is case-insensitive.
+The search bar has typing suggestions as you write.
+The program handles search in these caases:
+- Artist/band name
+- Band Members
+- Locations
+- First Album Date
+- Creation Date

 ## Project Requirements